Welcome to Ask Dr. Chalmer! On this blog, Dr. Bruce Chalmer answers your questions about relationships, marriage, couples therapy, and more.

 About Dr. Chalmer

-Dr. Bruce Chalmer has been helping individuals, couples, and families in private practice in Vermont for over twenty-five years.
+Dr. Bruce Chalmer has been helping individuals, couples, and families in private practice in Vermont for over thirty years.
 He brings to this work a wide-ranging curiosity and intelligence, an ability to connect with people with warmth and humor, and a deep respect for the dignity of each person.

 Dr. Chalmer’s therapeutic style reflects his understanding that we heal primarily through relationship.
 While his work is informed by his expertise in research methods (on the way to his Ph.D. in psychology, he obtained a Master’s degree in statistics, and wrote a textbook on the subject, published in 1986), and he incorporates research-based techniques in his work, Dr. Chalmer recognizes that the power of therapy is in human connection.
 He is guided by theory, but sees you as a person, not a diagnosis.